malikadesokan/gcp-airflow-project/README.md

 Potential enhancements include:

+- Incremental loading instead of full refreshes
+- Automatic schema detection
-- Add data quality validation using Great Expectations
+- Data quality validation using Great Expectations
-- Implement incremental loading into BigQuery
-- Archive processed files instead of re-uploading
-- Introduce dbt for data transformation
-- Trigger the pipeline using Cloud Composer
+- Cloud Composer deployment
-- Add monitoring and alerting
-- Deploy using CI/CD with GitHub Actions
+- CI/CD pipeline using GitHub Actions
+- Logging and monitoring with Cloud Logging
+- Email notifications for pipeline failures
-- Parameterise the pipeline using Airflow Variables
+- Data transformation using dbt
-- Store secrets in Secret Manager
+- Support for multiple file formats such as JSON and Parquet

 ---

-# Author
+# Learning Outcomes

-**Abdulmalik Ademola Adesokan**

-Data Analyst | Aspiring Data Engineer

-GitHub:
-(Your GitHub URL)

-LinkedIn:
-(Your LinkedIn URL)
+This project demonstrates practical experience with:

+- Infrastructure as Code (Terraform)
+- Google Cloud Platform
+- Apache Airflow
+- Workflow orchestration
+- Cloud Storage
+- BigQuery
+- Docker
+- Python
+- IAM permissions
+- End-to-end ETL pipeline development

+It serves as a beginner-friendly cloud data engineering project while following many of the concepts used in production-grade data pipelines.